topcoat/topcoat/README.md

 The second method of applying colorstops, *singlestops*, makes it so it's only possible to have a single colorstop on the page at once.
 This method results in less selectors and smaller CSS files.

-1. To get all Spectrum components for a specific colorstop, include `standalone/spectrum-X.css` to get all components and a single colorstop with no support for multiple colorstops on the same page.
+1. To get all Spectrum components for a specific colorstop, include only `dist/standalone/spectrum-COLORSTOP.css`.

-2. To get only the CSS for components you need with a single colorstop, include `components/button/index.css` to get button's base styles, then include `components/button/colorStops/X.css` to get button's CSS for a single colorstop and no support for multiple colorstops for that component.
-Components imported in this way can be mixed with other components imported using the individual component multistop strategy.
+2. To get only the CSS for components you need and a single colorstop, include the following to start:

+* `dist/components/page/index.css`
+* `dist/components/page/colorStop/COLORSTOP.css` for the single colorstop
+* `dist/components/typography/index.css`
+* `dist/components/typography/colorStop/COLORSTOP.css` for the single colorstop

+Then, for each component you need:

+* `dist/components/COMPONENT/index.css` for each component
+* `dist/components/COMPONENT/colorStop/COLORSTOP.css` for the single colorstop

 As there is CSS for only one color stop present, simply set `<body class="spectrum">`.
 If mixing with individual components using the *multistop* strategy, you can add `class="spectrum--dark"` on `<body>` or anywhere else, but it only affects components whose colorstops were imported using the individual component multistop strategy.

+### Import Order

+With Spectrum CSS, dependency management between components is the responsibility of the consumer, you.
+The framework you're building likely has dependencies itself, such as `dropdown` depends on `button`, and each of the components includes its CSS.
+If this is the case, you'll get the CSS in the right order automatically, since `dropdown` is going to depend on `button`, and `button` will import the necessary CSS.

+However, if you're doing a more manual inclusion of CSS files, the easiest thing to do is to use the fully built `dist/spectrum-core.css` + `dist/spectrum-light.css` or `dist/standalone/spectrum-light.css` files described above.
+If you need only specific components, be sure to follow the order in `src/components.css` so components can override styles of their dependencies.

 ## Project Structure